CNES/S1Tiling/docs/use.rst

       ``generate_border_mask`` is True)

       .. warning::
-           Note: This feature is only supported after LIA calibration as of V1.0 of S1Tiling.
+           Note: This feature is only supported after LIA/GAMMA_AREA calibration as of V1.0 of S1Tiling.
 See Issue `#118
            <https://gitlab.orfeo-toolbox.org/s1-tiling/s1tiling/-/issues/118>`_.